budarin/redux-business-logic-middleare/README.md

 // let's add our business rule onAction(ADD_TODO, (store, next, action) => {
-    // calli the API method to send todo to the server void addTodo(action.payload);
+    // call the API method to send todo to the server void addTodo(action.payload);

     // otherwise, we pass the action to the next middleware